orefash/work-manager/README.md

-> ### Work Manager API for Teamway Builder Test Project This repo contains the codebase for my attempt at the Builder Test for Teamway.
+> ### Work Manager API for  Test Project
+This repo contains the codebase for my attempt at the Builder Test.

 # Getting started